BiobankCy/os_locator_etl/README.md

-# OpenSpecimen Locator ETL
+# OpenSpecimen ETL to BBMRI-Locator FHIR resources

 > **WARNING**
 > This project is currently under development.
 Please use with caution.

 ## Overview

-The OpenSpecimen Locator ETL is a flexible pipeline designed for biobanks utilizing OpenSpecimen as their BIMS (Biobanking Information Management System).
+The OpenSpecimen(tm) BIMS Locator ETL is a flexible pipeline designed for biobanks utilizing OpenSpecimen as their BIMS (Biobanking Information Management System).
 Its primary purpose is to streamline integration with the